TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Documentation
 -------------

-*TissueMAPS* uses `sphinx <http://www.sphinx-doc.org/en/stable/>`_ with the `numpydoc <https://github.com/numpy/numpydoc/>`_ extension to auto-generate documentation.
-Please make yourself familiar with the `NumPy style <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_ and `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_ and follow the `PEP 0257 <https://www.python.org/dev/peps/pep-0257/>`_ docstring conventions to ensure that your documentation will be build correctly.
+*TissueMAPS* uses `numpydoc <https://github.com/numpy/numpydoc/>`_ for code documentation.
+Please make yourself familiar with the `NumPy style <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_ and `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_ and follow the `PEP 257 <https://www.python.org/dev/peps/pep-0257/>`_ docstring conventions to ensure that your documentation will be build correctly.
 Since Python is a dynamically typed language, we put emphasis on rigorously documentating the type of parameters and return values.
+To this end, we use type hints as specified by `PEP 484 <https://www.python.org/dev/peps/pep-0484/>`_ (see `typing <https://docs.python.org/3/library/typing.html>`_ module).

 .. _coding-style: